PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: Experimental Setup

 \section{Experimental Setup}

 In all datasets, we utilize 10\% randomly selected from the training set as a validation set and the original validation set as a test set for evaluation.
 During the validation phase, we measure validation loss and save the weights of the best validation loss for every 5\% of the training steps.
 We train for 10 epochs with a batch size of 4.
 We utilize the AdamW \citep{loshchilov2018decoupled} optimizer with a 0.1 warmup ratio, a weight decay of 1.0e-5, a learning rate of 5.0e-5, and a cosine learning rate scheduler.
-If not specified otherwise, we keep the training-related hyperparameters equal for all of the experiments and change only the PEFT method hyperparameters.
+If not specified, we keep the training hyperparameters equal for all of the experiments and change only the PEFT method hyperparameters.

 For IA$^3$, we apply adapters for key, value, and downsample feedforward modules of the transformer architecture.
 For Prompt Tuning, we fine-tune the soft prompt with a length of 100 tokens and initialize it randomly from the vocabulary of the trained model.
 For P-Tuning, we also fine-tune the soft prompt with a length of 100 tokens, but we reparametrize the soft prompts with an LSTM model with a hidden size of 768.
 For Prefix Tuning, we fine-tune the soft prompt with a length of 32 tokens, and we project the soft prompt with a small MLP with a hidden size of 512.
 For LoRA hyperparameters, we set the rank to 16, alpha to 16, and dropout to 0.05.
 Similarly to IA$^3$, we also reparametrize the key, value, and downsample matrices of the transformer architecture.
 For LNTuning, we leave all of the settings to their default values (the modules are selected based on the model architecture).
+For BitFit, we add the bias terms to the query and value matrices.
 For the stability experiments, we rerun training for 5 different random seeds, and we train each method for 20 epochs on each dataset.

 As the \textit{base model} for all PEFT methods, we adopt LLaMa3-8B-Instruct (containing exactly 8,030,261,248 trainable parameters) since this model is widely adopted, open-source, and supported by a strong community ecosystem.
 In addition, LLaMa3-8B-Instruct is a representative of modern instruction-tuned LLMs and provides a fair basis for benchmarking.